ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-20. How can you address multi-collinearity?
+Q. How can you address multi-collinearity?

 <details><summary><b>Answer</b></summary>